psykhi/kdtree/README.md

-# K-d trees in Golang
+# k-d trees in Golang

 This package provides a simple implementation of k-d trees in Go.